Sn3pai/Interfacing-Analog-Sensors-using-Built-in-ADC-/README.md

-Got it — here’s a **short, portfolio-style GitHub README** version that’s perfect for showcasing your project 👇

----

 # 🌡️ Interfacing Analog Sensors using Built-in ADC

 This project demonstrates how to interface an **LM35 temperature sensor** with an **ATmega328P** microcontroller using its **built-in ADC**.